 My goal was to use Intermittent Fasting for weight loss to get down to 155 lbs and reduce my waist/belly measurements to 32 inches.
 I gave myself 3 months to accomplish this goal.
 I knew that was a tall order since I’d been gaining an inch on my waist each year since 2014 but a man can still dream, right?

-My Baseline measurements
+My Baseline measurements from October, 2017

 - Height: 5’7